DanielLMA/MarketplaceRailsApp/README.md

 ##  Models' relationships (active record associations) with each other

 The Runner model is the first model that is created when a user clicks "Sign-up" on the site login.
 From this, the profile is directly created with a "has_one" relationship to the Runner (User).
 A Runner is then directed to populating their Profile, which has a "belongs_to" association with the Runner.
 They can attach an image with a "has_one_attached" association.
 The Runner model also has an association with the Conversations model.
-A Runner "has_many" conversations, the Conversation model "belongs_to" the Runner.
-Within the Conversation model, Conversation "has_many" messages; Messages "belongs_to" Conversation and "belongs_to" a specific Runner.
+A Runner "has_many" conversations, the Conversation model <code>belongs_to<code> the Runner.
+The uniqueness of this is defined in the model where the uniqueness of the sender is validated via the :sender_id, which is scopped to the :receiver_id Within the Conversation model, Conversation "has_many" messages; Messages "belongs_to" Conversation and "belongs_to" a specific Runner.

 ## Database relations to be implemented in your application